TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 ## Configuring the rate limiter at the API-Level

-If you want to protect your service with an absolute limit on the rate of requests, regardless of where those requests come from, you can configure an API-level rate limit.
+If you want to protect your service with an absolute limit on the rate of requests, you can configure an API-level rate limit.
 You can do this from the API Designer in Tyk Dashboard as follows:

 1. Navigate to the API for which you want to set the rate limit
 2. From the **Core Settings** tab, navigate to the **Rate Limiting and Quotas** section